 Composite resin isn't the only veneer material out there.
 In terms of aesthetics and longevity, porcelain veneers are the preferred, though more expensive option.
 Both composite and porcelain veneers are great at improving your smile, but depending on your budget, purpose, and the extent of enamel damage, your dentist may prefer one over the other.

-If you are interested in porcelain veneers but are put off by the price, you can find more affordable options if you go abroad for your treatment.
-Dental work, like veneers, are much cheaper in countries like Turkey, Poland and Spain.
+If you are interested in porcelain veneers but are put off by the price, you can find more affordable options if you consider teeth veneers abroad.
+Dental work, like veneers, is much cheaper in countries like Turkey, Poland and Spain.

 Let's have a look at some of the composite veneers pros and cons and compare them to porcelain veneers.

 Composite resin veneers are quick to make and apply, and are often referred to as “same day veneers”.
-This is because they can be fitted in a single visit.
+This is because they can be fitted in a single visit and the process is less complicated and more conservative to the integrity of the tooth structure.
 Your dentist will match the resin to the shade of your surrounding teeth for a natural, blended look.
 The veneer is bonded to your tooth and polished and you’re good to go.

-Fitting porcelain veneers, on the other hand, typically takes at least two visits to the dentist's office.
-They need to be constructed outside of the practice in a dental lab.
+Fitting porcelain veneers, on the other hand, typically take at least two visits to the dentist's office and the procedure is more invasive when comes to your teeth structure.
+They also need to be constructed outside of the practice in a dental lab.

 Composite resin veneers are translucent and have a somewhat natural appearance but don't quite match the natural look of porcelain veneers.
 And while they look natural, they can gradually stain over time, though not as quickly as natural teeth.